center-key/copy-file-util/README.md

    - `copy-file app.js --folder dist`<br>
    Copies **app.js** into the **dist** folder.

+   - `copy-file 'src/Legal Notice.md' --folder dist`<br>
+   Copies a file that has a space in its filename.

    - `copy-file app.js --move --folder dist`<br>
    Like the `mv` Unix command.

+_**Note:** Single quotes in commands are normalized so they work cross-platform and avoid the errors often encountered on Microsoft Windows._

 ### 4. Template variables
 The *target* parameter can contain template variables, like `{{pkg.version}}` and `{{pkg.name}}`, which will be replaced with values with values from your project's **package.json** file.